Saurya-Acharya/COMP562-Final/README.md

 This project aims to address the critical issue of credit card fraud detection using logistic regression and random forest classification.

+This repository includes our dataset, notebook, and written report.